Skip to main content

 A tale told over four seasons, starting in autumn when Juno, a 16-year-old high-school junior in Minnesota, discovers she's pregnant after one event in a chair with her best friend, Bleeker.
 In the waiting room of an abortion clinic, the quirky and whip-sharp Juno decides to give birth and to place the child with an adoptive couple.
 She finds one in the PennySaver personals, contacts them, tells her dad and step-mother, and carries on with school.
 The chosen parents, upscale yuppies (one of whom is cool and laid back, the other meticulous and uptight), meet Juno, sign papers, and the year unfolds.
 Will Juno's plan work, can she improvise, and what about Bleeker?

-What was the production budget for Juno?
+What is the budget of Juno?

 Key Budget Allocation Categories